 What we found is that the method only works well with a proven Instagram Management Service.
 When we first started using Instagram, we would manually try to follow users and like their posts every hour.

-What you might have found out is its incredibly time consuming, and more often or not end up hitting action restrictions because we lost count how many users we followed in an hour.
+What you might have found out is its incredibly time consuming.
+Most often you end up hitting action restrictions because we lost count how many users we followed in an hour.
 Frankly, back then we didn’t know anything about Instagram followers limit.